Fred Gray (attorney)

-Fred David Gray (born December 14, 1930) is an American civil rights attorney, preacher, and activist from Alabama.
-He litigated several major civil rights cases in Alabama, including some, such as Browder v.
-Gayle, that reached the United States Supreme Court.
+Fred David Gray (born December 14, 1930) is an American civil rights attorney, preacher, activist, and state legislator from Alabama.
+He handled many prominent civil rights cases, such as Browder v.
+Gayle, and was elected to the Alabama House of Representatives in 1970, along with Thomas Reed, both from Tuskegee.
+They were the first black state legislators in Alabama in the 20th century.
 He served as the president of the National Bar Association in 1985, and in 2001 was elected as the first African-American President of the Alabama State Bar.

 Early life

 Born in Montgomery, Alabama, Gray attended the Loveless School, where his aunt taught, until the seventh grade.
 He attended the Nashville Christian Institute (NCI), a boarding school operated by the Churches of Christ, where he assisted NCI president and noted preacher Marshall Keeble in visiting other churches of the racially diverse nondenominational fellowship.
 After graduation, Gray matriculated at Alabama State College for Negroes, and received a baccalaureate degree in 1951.
 Encouraged by a teacher to apply to law school despite his earlier plans to become an historian and preacher, Gray moved to Cleveland, Ohio, and received a juris doctor degree from Case Western Reserve University School of Law in 1954.
 At the time there was no law school in Alabama that would accept African Americans.

 After passing the bar examination, Gray returned to his home town and established a law office.
 He also began preaching at the Holt Street Church of Christ, where his parents had long been devout members.